eye-division/susanmoxley/_posts/2018-06-09-emotional-health--mental-wellbeing-series-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 The vast majority of parents,&nbsp; Corporate and otherwise, want to meet these challenges in full, selflessly, with gusto & dedication and be an effective agent for that child's own life ambitions.
 Yet, it struck me so much that day back in 2015 and since, how much we lack a national system which helps all the relevant adults process their work emotionally, which is equitable in access, and borne of an evidence-base.

-There are providers out there, doing some fantastic work with Professionals and with Families in a very holistic way (***MBO in Oxfordshire*** and the ***Anna Freud Centre \*\**in London to name but two).
-But \*\*nothing which our national systems supports**, which truly responds to the daily reality of who does what, in a Team around a Child when they are **unwell, and not thriving** socially and educationally.
+There are providers out there, doing some fantastic work with Professionals and with Families in a very holistic way (***MBO in Oxfordshire*** and the ***Anna Freud Centre* in London to name but two).
+But nothing which our national systems supports**, which truly responds to the daily reality of who does what in a Team around a Child when they are **unwell, not thriving** and living at home.

-*\*\*There is no rounded, 360 package of training & support, to help keep each of the individuals in the child's Team, \*\**healthy, objective and able to continue their role to an excellent standard.

 > **Parent-Carers** have no routine access to a concrete support structure for their own emotional wellbeing or Practice Development, which has **parity with the Professionals** in a Team, and certainly **nothing borne of an evidence-base.**